-Class and Summary of Treatment Estimated Entitled to Estimated Amount Recovery Vote General Unsecured Claims (Class 3) (Amount \$505 million to \$768 million) Unless the Holder of an Allowed General Unsecured Claim agrees to less favorable treatment of such Claim, each Holder of an Allowed General Unsecured Claim shall receive, in full and final satisfaction, compromise, settlement, release, and discharge of, and in exchange for such Allowed General Unsecured Claim, the following (1) and (2): (1) at such Holder's election, either a.
-Equity Option: if such General Unsecured Claimholder makes a written election on a timely and properly delivered and completed Ballot or other writing satisfactory to the Plan Proponents, its Pro Rata Share of the Reorganized Equity issued on account of the Rights Offering (subject to dilution on account of the Rights Offering, the Backstop Premium, and the EIP); or b.
+Class and Summary of Treatment Estimated Entitled to Estimated Amount Recovery Vote General Unsecured Claims (Class 3) (Amount \$505 million to \$768 million) Unless the Holder of an Allowed General Unsecured Claim agrees to less favorable treatment of such Claim, each Holder of an Allowed General Unsecured Claim shall receive on the Effective Date or as soon as practicable thereafter, in full and final satisfaction, compromise, settlement, release, and discharge of, and in exchange for such Allowed General Unsecured Claim, the following (1) and (2): (1) at such Holder's election, either a.
+Equity Option: if such General Unsecured Claimholder makes a written election on a timely and properly delivered and completed Ballot or other writing satisfactory to the Plan Proponents, its Pro Rata Share of 50% of the Reorganized Equity (subject to dilution on account of the Backstop Premium and the EIP); or b.
 Cash Option: its Pro Rata Share, among General Unsecured Claims, of the GUC Cash Pool; provided, for the avoidance of doubt, the Pro Rata Share calculation in this subclause (B) shall be calculated based on the aggregate amount of all Allowed General Unsecured Claims whether or not Holders of such Claims receive the treatment in this subclause (B); provided, if a General Unsecured Claimholder does not submit a Ballot or submits a Ballot but fails to affirmatively elect the treatment set forth in Section 3.3(c)(iii)(1)(A) of the Plan, such General Unsecured Claimholder shall be deemed to have elected the treatment specified in Section 3.3(c)(iii)(1)(B) of the Plan with respect to its Allowed General Unsecured Claim; and (2) Rights Offering: its Pro Rata Share of the Rights Offering Subscription Rights (subject to dilution on account of the Backstop Premium and the EIP), to purchase the Reorganized Equity to be issued pursuant to the Rights Offering to the extent such General Unsecured Claimholder elects to exercise its Rights Offering Subscription Rights.
-1.8-2.7% (Cash Out) 4.1-16.7% (Equity) Impaired Yes
+1.8-2.7% (Cash Out) 4.1-16.7% (Equity, excluding rights exercise) 4.6% - 20.2% (Equity including rights exercise) Impaired Yes

-Class and Estimated Amount Summary of Treatment Estimated Recovery Entitled to Vote Convenience Claims (Class 4) (Amount TBD) On the Effective Date, except to the extent that a Holder of an Allowed Convenience Claim agrees to less favorable treatment of such Claim, each Holder of an Allowed Convenience Claim shall receive, in full and final satisfaction, compromise, settlement, release and discharge of and in exchange for such Allowed Convenience Claim, Cash in an amount equal to 15% of the face amount of such Holder's Allowed Convenience Claim; provided, the aggregate distributions to Holders of Convenience Claim Cap; provided, further, that in the event the aggregate distributions to Holders of Convenience Claims exceeds the Convenience Claim Cap, Holders of such Claims shall receive their Pro Rata Share of the Convenience Claim Cap.
-15% Impaired Yes OCM Guaranty Claims (Class 5) (Amount N/A) On the Effective Date, all OCM Guaranty Claims shall be Reinstated and such Holder's claims shall be rendered Unimpaired in accordance with section 1124 of the Bankruptcy Code.
-N/A Unimpaired No (Deemed to Accept)
+Class and Summary of Treatment Estimated Entitled to Estimated Amount Recovery Vote Convenience Claims (Class 4) (Amount TBD) On the Effective Date, except to the extent that a Holder of an Allowed Convenience Claim agrees to less favorable treatment of such Claim, each Holder of an Allowed Convenience Claim shall receive, in full and final satisfaction, compromise, settlement, release and discharge of and in exchange for such Allowed Convenience Claim, Cash in an amount equal to 15% of the face amount of such Holder's Allowed Convenience Claim; provided, the aggregate distributions to Holders of Convenience Claim Cap; provided, further, that in the event the aggregate distributions to Holders of Convenience Claims exceeds the Convenience Claim Cap, Holders of such Claims shall receive their Pro Rata Share of the Convenience Claim Cap.
+15% Impaired Yes